Associate Professor of TESOL

 1014 Hunter West

-Dr. Baecher began her teaching career working with high school students learning Spanish, and first entered the field of Teaching English to Speakers of Other Languages (TESOL) as a volunteer coordinator in Alexandria, VA.
-She has enjoyed the past 20 years in the TESOL field as English as a Second Language (ESL) teacher to adolescents and adults, in school, community, and university settings; as a program administrator for ESL services, as a mentor teacher and as a teacher educator and researcher.
+Dr. Baecher is passionate about serving English language learners and their teachers, and has been involved in the TESOL field as an English as a Second Language (ESL) teacher to adolescents and adults, in school, community, and university settings; as a program administrator for ESL services, as a mentor teacher and as a teacher educator and researcher.
 She obtained her doctorate in the field of TESOL at Teachers College, Columbia University.
-Please contact Dr. Baecher for a link to her digital portfolio.

 Dr. Baecher teaches courses for PreK-12 teacher candidates in the MA TESOL program, and supports the placements of student teachers at sites in the New York City public schools.
 Her current courses include:

 • EdESL 785/788: Practicum in TESOL

 • EdESL 771: K-12 Curriculum and Materials in the Content Areas

 She continues to maintain strong connections to the public school community of ESL teachers and students through her involvement in the New York City Teaching Fellows program, in which she prepares full-time teachers working towards their MA in TESOL.